RedHatSatellite/soe-ci/README.md

 ### Jenkins Server

-NB I have SELinux disabled on the Jenkins server as I ran into too many problems with it enabled and didn't have the time to fix them.
+NB I have SELinux enabled on the Jenkins server and it poses no problems.

 #### Installation